O-T-O-Z/OldMaid/docs/model.md

 Let us consider a game with 3 players, 4 card types, as it follows:
 - Player 1 is an Epistemic Player
 - Players 2 and 3 are a Logic Player
-- the deck contains 4 A's, 4 Jacks, 3 Queens, and 4 Kings
+- the deck contains 4 Aces, 4 Jacks, 3 Queens, and 4 Kings

 As the game starts, the deck is shuffled, and the cards are dealt to the players.
 Then, the players can immediately discard any pairs they have in their hands: